drorata/drorata.github.io/content/logging-from-different-places.md

     main()
 ```

-Note that here the `logger` is the root one and we can defined the handler to be used.
+Note that here the `logger` is the root one and we can define the handler to be used.

 ### The second app